 For Avoided Conversion Projects, the Project Area is defined through the required appraisal process.
 The Project Area must be determined following the boundary definitions in Table 4.1 based on the type of anticipated conversion.
-All lands in the Project Area must be covered by the Qualified Conservation Easement or transferred to public ownership as part of the program.
+All lands in the Project Area must be covered by the Qualified Conservation Easement.